Best Referral Programs to Join in 2026: For Consultants, Agency Owners, and Creators

 Program Best For Commission Model Attribution Payout Method

-Giftronaut HR, marketing, ops 10% / $200 cap per customer Per order 180 days Choice Card (monthly)
+Giftronaut HR, marketing, ops 5% recurring / no cap Per order 180 days Prepaid card or Choice Card (monthly)

 HubSpot Agencies, RevOps 30% recurring 12 months